The World Society of Arrhythmias reports there are 225,567 Americans with internal cardiac pacemakers.

 Obviously there may be some exceptions to this rule depending on the life insurer – but do not count on it!

 If you are a tobacco user, plan to pay at the very least DOUBLE the premium of a non-smoking peer.

 Maybe (or Maybe Not) a Medical Exam

 Besides the application, you may or may not need to complete a medical exam.

 This will be determined by which insurance policy you select.
 There are many “no medical exam” options available these days that offer solid coverage.

-We will review all your insurance choices to figure out what will meet your coverage needs and budget guidelines.
+I will review all your insurance choices to help you figure out what will meet your coverage needs and budget guidelines.

 IF you go with a plan requiring a medical exam, the life insurer will organize a qualified medical specialist (typically a nurse) to carry out the exam.